ChiccoSechi/Algorithms-and-Data-Structures/README.md

 jupyter notebook
 ```

-There's no need to install a requirements.txt file because all the libraries used are from python standard
+There's no need to install a requirements.txt file because all the libraries used are from python standard.